nmartello-ae/lifi-demo/README.md

 1. Run `yarn start`.
 2. Open in your Browser `http://localhost:3009/`.

+## LiFi widget playground
+1. http://localhost:3009/inside-ledger-dapp: this demo use an iframe connector
+2. http://localhost:3009/ledger-iframe-embed is embedded inside an iFrame using the same component of point 1.

 ## Running Tests

 We use [Jest](https://jestjs.io/) & [React Testing library](https://testing-library.com/docs/react-testing-library/intro/) for unit testing.
 To compile the code and run all unit tests, use the following command: